Best Sherwin Williams white trim paints

 Pure White SW 7005 is a versatile choice that works well in a variety of settings.
 It has a neutral balance of warm and cool undertones, making it suitable for any room.
 This paint color works beautifully with both warm and cool wall colors.

-When selecting the best trim and baseboard color for your white walls, it is important to consider factors such as the room’s lighting, the desired ambiance, and the specific shade of white on your walls.
+When selecting the best trim and baseboard color for your white walls, I recommend you consider the room’s lighting and the specific shade of white on your walls.

 Test samples of each paint color on your trim or baseboards to ensure the final result meets your expectations and complements your white walls beautifully.